xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures26.md

 ### Simplified return value syntax for data-modification AQL queries

-ArangoDB 2.4 since version allows to return results from data-modification AQL queries.
+AvocadoDB 2.4 since version allows to return results from data-modification AQL queries.
 The syntax for this was quite limited and verbose:

 ```